Levizar/chat/README.md

 - Socket.IO

     Allows us to create a socket to update messages in real-time instead of simulating it with the long-polling techniques.

-- Crypto.JS

-    We used crypto to hash passwords with the SHAE256 algorithm.
-    Thus even if the database is leaked, the passwords remain safe.

 - MySql